It’s 3 am on a Wednesday night in 2016 and I’m awake. Again. As per the usual.

 And then one day, I happened upon this article and this collection of sentences:

 The cumulative long-term effects of sleep loss and sleep disorders have been associated with a wide range of deleterious health consequences including an increased risk of hypertension, diabetes, obesity, depression, heart attack, and stroke.

 After decades of research, the case can be confidently made that sleep loss and sleep disorders have profound and widespread effects on human health.

 Oh, what’s that?
 You mean my daily choices could slowly add up to a heart attack or stroke or depression?
 That thing I don’t think is a big deal will become a big deal if I do it every day for years?

 Confronted with these rather terrifying findings, I pretty quickly changed my ways.
-I used the very same methods I teach in Habit School to give up caffeine completely.
+I used the very same methods I teach in my courses to give up caffeine completely.
 And I bought this.
 Now I sleep like a baby 90% of the time.

 Carrie Bradshaw-like, this got me thinking: where would I be in three years if I kept the exact same habits I have today?
 What would my life look like if I did those things – those “not a big deal” things – every day for three years?

 Imagine eating dinner standing over the sink every night for three years.